Bakisha/USCL/README.md

 //------------------------------------------------
 //  OE pin          = PA0  // user defined
 //  Latch           = PA1  // user defined
-//  DataIN  (MOSI)  = PA7  // bluepill SPI1 MOSI
+//  DataIN          = PA7  // bluepill SPI1 MOSI
-//  SRCLK   (SCK)   = PA5  // bluepill SPI1 CLK
+//  SRCLK           = PA5  // bluepill SPI1 CLK

 HARDWARE AND SOFTWARE EXPLANED:

 Basicly, using interrupts, MPU send data in "B-G-R-layer" format.
 Every time it sends data, it set OE_pin to HIGH when sending.
 Then latch new data, then set OE_pin to LOW.
 It is done at fixed rate:
 Lenght in microseconds of interruput = 1000000 / frames per seconds *  pow(2 , MODULATION_BIT_DEPTH) * cubesize.
-For example, 60 fps, 3 MBD, 8x8x8 cube is 1000000 / 60*8*8 = 260 uS .
+For example, 60 fps, 4bit color depth, 8x8x8 cube is 1000000 / 60*8*16 = 130 uS .
 MPU need some time to actually send data, and it depends on  MPU and SPI speed.
 Any time MPU not spending in interrupt routine, is time spending calculating animations.
 The goal is to find sweet spot so animation can calculate new frame of animation by lowering framerate, lowering bit bam modulation and trying to achive as much SPI speed as possible until number of colors (or shades) is enough for animation to , not just look good, but fast enough too.
 Unfortunatelly, library is not optimized, as my coding skill is just one level above "hello world" example sketches.
 Sorry about that.
-Esspecially it is case for arduino.
-This library is slower then original Universal SR LedCube library that used as base of code (As it generated bigger-sized code, and same animations runs with slower framerate).
-I part-solved it for my cubes by brute-force.
-I just used faster STM32 CPU.
-And it's cheap as arduino NANO.
-And once i flashed stm32duino bootloader, uploading sketches to bluepill is easy as arduino.
 All i wanted to focus on creating animation with compatible solution for my cubes (so i don't need to write animation-per-cube code).

 HOW TO USE:

 I tried to pass as much variables to library, so it can be as universal as much.
 Keep in mind this is double-buffered draw.
 It means , library will keep showing front frame buffer, untill user draw in back buffer, then use command to transfer back buffer to front buffer.